Internality

 If the demand for cigarettes has a high price elasticity of demand, which evidence suggests, the government can combat the negative internality by raising taxes.
-It is important to note that elasticity might change based on location and knowledge about the harmful health effects of smoking.
+Elasticity might change based on location and knowledge about the harmful health effects of smoking.
 In traditional economic theory, a tax diminishes the welfare of the poor because the tax burden shifts to low-income communities, as fewer can afford the good (cigarettes), and horizontal equity (economics) is distorted.
 However, behavioral economic theory suggests that the tax is not regressive if low-income communities have higher (healthcare) costs and more price sensitivity than individuals with higher incomes.
 Taxes imposed to combat internalities are most effective when they target a specific good.
 A tax on junk food could apply to a large variety of goods that are widely consumed, and the cost of the tax might be perceived as more detrimental than beneficial for society.
 Another concern with instituting this type of tax is its potential to be regressive, meaning it takes the most money from those with the least resources.
 For example, a tax on sugary-sweetened beverages corrects an internality, but it is also regressive, as it has been shown people with lower incomes spend more on sugary-sweetened beverages.
 However, it has also been shown that people who consume the most sugary-sweetened beverages have the most lack of knowledge and thus the largest internalities, so the tax may end up not harming lower-income people but benefiting them the most.
 A major issue with creating effective legislature against negative internalities is that the tax imposed should only reflect the cost that individuals do not factor into their consumption decisions.
 The difficulty in measuring individual knowledge is an obstacle to developing new policies.
 Another point of concern is that the group benefitting from the tax, such as smokers who want to quit, must be sizable enough to offset any backlash from tobacco companies and lobbyists.